-Eternal Terra Ear
+Eternal Terra Ear International

-Featured at IRCAM, Center Pompidou
+Featured at

 As a

-Nurtured by Fab City Global Network,
+Born in Fab City Global Network, Advanced Architecture Barcelona (IAAC)

-our collective is a Decentralized, Transnational alliance of cultural practitioners, architects, researchers, and grassroots strategists.
+ETENS is a Decentralized, Transnational alliance of cultural practitioners, architects, researchers, and grassroots strategists.
 Our community spans South Africa, Iraq, India, Bangladesh, Uganda, Belgium, France, and more, with no fixed headquarters but strong regional nodes and community-led infrastructures.

 Our shared vision is to rethink governance from the ground up, learning from the adaptability and creativity of networks formed in response to crises, from mutual aid networks in refugee NGOs to feminist care structures in post-colonial contexts, and emerging cultural infrastructures for creatives coimagining alternatives on multiple levels.